johannilsson/dora-metrics/README.md

 # DORA Metrics Calculator

+DORA (DevOps Research and Assessment) metrics are a set of industry-standard benchmarks used to measure the performance of a software development and delivery process.
+They provide key insights into a team's ability to deliver software with both speed and stability.
+By tracking these metrics, teams can identify areas for improvement, make data-driven decisions, and ultimately enhance their DevOps capabilities.

 This script calculates key DORA (DevOps Research and Assessment) metrics: Deployment Frequency, Change Failure Rate, and Mean Time to Recover.
 It processes release data from a CSV file provided via standard input.

 ## Usage